Data Book for Policy Makers: Maternal and Infant Health in the United States

-The March of Dimes Data Book for Policy Makers: Maternal, Infant, and Child Health in the United States 2010 provides, in an easy-to-use resource guide, national and state data highlighting infant mortality, birth defects, preterm and low birthweight births, health insurance coverage for women and children, and prevention strategies.
+The March of Dimes Data Book for Policy Makers: Maternal, Infant, and Child Health in the United States 2014 provides, in an easy-to-use resource guide, national and state data highlighting infant mortality, birth defects, preterm and low birthweight births, access to care for women and children, and health promotion strategies.
 The Data Book is aimed at public policy makers and others seeking quick facts.

 For more detail, and regular updates of many of the data presented in this book, visit PeriStats, the March of Dimes interactive data resource.

 Source: National Center for Health Statistics, 2012 final natality data and 2010 period linked birth/infant death data.
 Prepared by the March of Dimes Perinatal Data Center, 2014.

 *Based on Centers for Disease Control and Prevention estimate of at least 120,000 babies born annually with major structural birth defects.
 Note: Numbers are approximations.

 See Also: March of Dimes Data Book for Policy Makers (PDF, 8.5mb)

 What federal agencies are involved in premature birth research?